european-dynamics-rnd/bd4nrg-dapb/README.md

 - Centos 7 or Windows Server Operative System (OS);
 - docker and docker-compose;

-Onenet software and its components will be delivered utilizing the Docker containers functionalities.
+BD4NRG DAPB software and its components will be delivered utilizing the Docker containers functionalities.
 Firstly, the Docker platform has to be downloaded and installed accordingly to the OS of the server to host the deployment.

 ### **For Windows server**